 This soup is savory, flavorful and comforting.
-Thai green curry paste, fish sauce and coconut aminos add umami flavor to the dish.
-The beef bone broth provides gelatin and nutrients.
+Thai green curry paste, fish sauce and coconut aminos add umami to this dish.
 I also use a good amount of broccoli in this recipe: 2 large stalks.
 Broccoli is my “comfort vegetable” – it’s right up there with potatoes.
 I love the texture that it adds to the soup, but more importantly, I love the flavor.

-West Virginia temperatures have been in the single digits lately, so we’ve been eating our share of soup.
+West Virginia temperatures have been in the single digits lately, so we’ve been eating our fair share of soup.
 This past weekend though, I took a little break from the kitchen and handed my best pots and pans over to the husband.
 Roby wanted to cook for me for Valentine’s Day weekend.
 He’s actually a really good cook (so good that I’ve almost forgotten about the time he wrapped two small salmon filets in an entire pack of bacon and called it dinner).
 On Friday night, he made grilled chicken tacos and mahi mahi tacos.
 They were delicious.
 Then for Valentine’s Day, we went to our favorite place to eat in Morgantown, Table 9.
-We stayed gluten-free but I did indulge in a small piece of crustless cheesecake.
-It was my first time eating cheesecake in over two years… and it was worth every scrumptious bite.
-Surprisingly, I didn’t even feel sick afterwards.
-I’m convinced that my gut is finally healing and that’s why I’m now able to tolerate small amounts of processed dairy… or maybe I just got lucky.
-Either way, I don’t plan on making it a regular thing.
-Here’s a picture of me with my hunky valentine on a snowy Valentine’s night:
+Here’s a picture of us on a snowy Valentine’s night:

 - 2 tablespoons avocado oil or fat of choice

 - 2 tablespoons Thai green curry paste, adjust to taste